Featured Image - Molasses Rye Bread

 Gather all your ingredients so that you have everything close at hand on the counter or table.

-Bake in preheated 375 degree oven for 30-35 minutes until crust makes a hollow sound when tapped.
+Bake in preheated 375°F oven for 30-35 minutes until crust makes a hollow sound when tapped.
+Transfer loaves to a wire cooling rack.
 Brush hot loaves with melted butter.
 This recipe will make 2 loaves.

 Molasses Bread Makes Yummy Croutons

 Another thing I learned along the way, was to cut up any leftover pieces of this bread and cook them in a skillet to make homemade croutons that are out of this world wonderful!
+Think Ruby Tuesday!
 See my Sourdough Crouton Recipe Here and simply substitute rye bread for the sourdough.

-Serve Molasses Rye Bread with Pan-Seared Ribeye with Garlic Butter, Chicken Salad with Cranberries, or Cheesy Chicken Rice Soup
+Or if you’re not that motivated, just serve Molasses Rye Bread with a salad!
+This bread is also delicious with Pan-Seared Ribeye with Garlic Butter, Chicken Salad with Cranberries, or Cheesy Chicken Rice Soup

 Molasses Rye Bread